top of page

 4.

-Add the second lot of turmeric, mustard seeds, cumin seeds, fennel seeds, coriander seeds, and an extra pinch of turmeric to the pan.
+Add the second lot of turmeric, mustard seeds, cumin seeds, fennel seeds, and coriander seeds to the pan.
 Stir and fry for about 2 minutes until the spices are fragrant and the seeds start to pop.

 5.